 Debriefing in simulation

 This module provides you with an opportunity to reflect on your debriefing practices.
-The online module revisits information on debriefing from Module C2.
+The online module revisits information on debriefing from Module C2 - Being a simulation educator.
 Here we explore conditions for effective debriefing.
 However, effective debriefing is much more than a set of skills and techniques.
 It is important to continue to reflect deeply on your values about learning and teaching.
 There will be an opportunity for you to share experiences of what works and what does not together with opportunities to practice and receive feedback on your debriefing.
 You will also have an opportunity to use different techniques to reflect on your debriefing practice and set goals for further development of your debriefing.

 Scenarios are a fundamental part of simulation-based education and require careful planning to enable the simulation to meet required learning outcomes.
-Scenarios can be difficult to develop, and may require several iterations to optimally support learning.
-You will have an opportunity to review one of your own scenarios in the simulation modality of your choice and receive feedback on your scenario.
-It is important to bring a scenario that you use to the workshop.
-It is preferable to bring a scenario that you are not satisfied with or is still in development.
+Scenarios can be difficult to develop and may require several iterations to optimally support learning.
 Factors that enable and constrain scenario development will also be discussed.

 Teaching with task trainers